Emergency Eye Care

 If you’re exposed to a chemical irritant, you should flush your eye immediately.
 Then, call for help, either by booking an emergency eye appointment or making arrangements for emergency care.

 Even if you successfully flush the chemical irritant from your eye, you should still visit your optometrist to assess your eye health.
 Some chemicals are more difficult to remove and can have longer effects.
-An eye exam after an emergency is crucial to protecting your eyes and vision.
+An eye exam after an emergency can help protect your eyes and vision.

 Willow Park Village